oboehmer/BRKOPS-2312/README.md

 ## RobotFramework Logfile Examples

-Logfile and Report when executing all the sample tests provided:
+Logfile and Report when executing all the sample tests provided (please download and view in your browser):

 - [Detailed HTML Log File](all-tests_logs.html)
 - [Summary Report](all-tests_report.html)